zeta-technologies/tests-raspberry/README.md

 Look at the file uploadDataFromRPI.sh, check that the path of the data to copy is the good one, and the destination is good as well, by default it copies to
 /root/dataOBCITesteurs on the droplet.
-Make sure you `chmod +x uploadDataFromRPI`
+Make sure the paths are right in the file `uploadDataFromRPI.sh` Make sure you `chmod +x uploadDataFromRPI`